jpvt/Computer_Graphics/Assignment #4/README.md

 ## Exercise 1: Diffuse lighting

-I had to modify the vertex shader, so that it starts to include, in addition to the ambient lighting model, the diffuse model.
+In this exercise, I had to modify the vertex shader, so that it starts to include, in addition to the ambient lighting model, the diffuse model.

 Therefore, it will be necessary to calculate the new value of the normal vector N, after the transformations made by the Model matrix, as well as the vector L that points from the vertex to the light source.